danmcduff/scampsdataset/README.md

 print(f.keys())
 ```

-## Transparency and Broader Impacts
+## Transparency and Broader Impacts:

 This dataset was created for research and experimentation on camera measurement of physiological signals.
 While the dataset is useful for testing models, is not designed as a test set for evaluating the clinical efficacy of a model, just because a model performs well on synthetic data does not mean it will generalize to videos of real people.